glurth/SerializableDictionary/README.md

 # Unity Serializable Dictionary

 This repository provides an implementation of a serializable dictionary for Unity, enabling the serialization of dictionary data types so they can be viewed and edited within the Unity Editor.
-This package includes a serializable dictionary class along with a custom property drawer to enhance editor functionality.
+This package includes a serializable dictionary class along with a custom property drawer to display it in the editor.

 ## Features